 - ⅛ teaspoon cayenne pepper, optional

-- 3 or 4 drops liquid smoke, optional
+- 3-4 drops liquid smoke, optional

 Instructions

-- Preheat a saute pan over medium heat.
-Cook the chopped onion for 7 to 10 minutes, stirring occasionally.
+- Preheat a large saute pan over medium heat.
+Cook the onion for 7 to 10 minutes, stirring occasionally.
 Allow some color and caramelization to develop in the pan.
 You'll deglaze with water and other ingredients in a few minutes.

 - Once the onion is golden, add the minced garlic and cook for about 30 seconds, stirring constantly so the garlic doesn't burn.
-Deglaze the pan with ¼ cup of water.
+Deglaze the pan with ¼ cup water.

 - Remove from heat and let cool 15 minutes.
 Transfer to a blender, and blend until smooth.
 Pour into a jar, and allow to cool.
 Cover and refrigerate until ready to use.